Executive Director of Winemaking

 “Working for R&R has given me the opportunity to be an integral part of a new company that is being built from the ground up, just like my career”.

 Manveer has been with us since 2011.
-Under the direct tutelage of Penny Gadd-Coster he has mastered the art of Méthode Champenoise, advancing from Production Winemaker to Head Winemaker.
+Under the direct tutelage of Penny Gadd-Coster he has mastered the art of Méthode Champenoise, advancing from Production Winemaker to Director of Winemaking (2020).
 He manages day-to-day winemaking operations for sparkling wine production as well as overseeing the winemaking team.
 Under the direction of Penny, he mentors the team to not only advance the art of winemaking, but to pass on the Méthode Champenoise tradition.

 A graduate of UC Davis with a bachelor’s degree in neurobiology, he studied for two years under noted viticulturist Dr. David Smart.
 Post-graduation he worked for Delicato Wines as a lab technician and eventually as enologist.
 That was followed by Gallo in Modesto as a lab supervisor, and two years as lab manager at Lodi Winery Laboratory before joining Rack & Riddle.